zuavra/nginx-ip-whitelister/README.md

 NIW can run as a standalone Node app or as a hardened (distroless Node) container image.
 The app is entirely hand-coded (no AI), it's designed to be as simple as possible, uses the least amount of NPM modules with zero extra dependencies, and runs entirely in memory.

 > ℹ️ Note: it has "Nginx" in the name because it started out as an Nginx companion app but nowadays more proxies are supported and you can find configuration examples below.
-If you make it work with other reverse proxies you are welcome to open an enhangement suggestion and describe your configuration.
+If you make it work with other reverse proxies you are welcome to open an enhancement suggestion and describe your configuration.

 <!-- TOC depthfrom:2 -->